A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Method

 Let $\bxi$ be a grid point at which we try to discretize the PDE.
 For notational simplicity, we drop the argument $\bxi$ and the dependency on $\vb i$ is implicit.
 We rewrite the PDE \eqref{eq:pde} at $\bxi$ as

-If $\vb x_{\vb i - \vb e_k}$, $\bxi$ and $\vb x_{\vb i + \vb e_k}$ are in the same region in each coordinate direction, then we call $\bxi$ an interior point, otherwise $\bxi$ is called an interface point.
+We classify the grid points into two categories: if $\vb x_{\vb i - \vb e_k}$, $\bxi$ and $\vb x_{\vb i + \vb e_k}$ are in the same region in each coordinate direction, then we call $\bxi$ an \textbf{interior point}, otherwise $\bxi$ is called an \textbf{on-front point}.
 At interior points, standard central differencing gives a local truncation error of $\order{h^2}$ in $\vb e_k$ direction.
-Our goal is to construct finite difference schemes with $\order{h}$ local truncation error at interface points.
-The overall accuracy will still be second-order since the interface points belong to a lower dimensional set \cite{leveque_immersed_1994}.
-In this Section, we derive a first-order approximation for the term $\pdv*{u}{x_k}$ and $\pdv*[2]{u}{x_k}$ in terms of u-values on neighboring grid points.
-We denote the set of neighboring grid points of $\vb i$ as $B_r = \{\vb j \mid \norm{\vb j - \vb i}_\infty \leq r\}$ and call $r$ the radius of our finite difference stencil.
+Our goal is to construct finite difference schemes with $\order{h}$ local truncation error at on-front points.
+The overall accuracy will still be second-order since the on-front points belong to a lower dimensional set \cite{levequeImmersedInterfaceMethod1994}.
+In this section, we derive a first-order approximation for the term $\pdv*{u}{x_k}$ and $\pdv*[2]{u}{x_k}$ in terms of u-values on neighboring grid points.
+We denote the set of neighboring grid points of $\bxi$ as $B_r = \{\vb {x_j} \mid \norm{\vb j - \vb i}_\infty \leq r\}$ and call $r$ the radius of our finite difference stencil.
+As an example in \ref{f:2stencils}, the CIM2/ICIM stencil has $r = 2$ and the CCIM stencil has $r = 1$.